boulderZ/Behavioral-Cloning-SDC/writeup_behavioral_cloning.md

 | Shift          | Shift the image horizontal and adjust steering angle.
 Modified approach from V.Yadav.
 | Cropping       | In addition to normal cropping, vary the position of the crop up and down by small amount.
 Mod from A. Staravoitau |

-Examples of the various augmentation types are shown without cropping in figure 1 and with cropping followed by normalization in figure 2.
+Examples of the various augmentation types are shown without cropping in figure 1.

 ![alt text][figure1]

+And with cropping followed by normalization in figure 2.

 ![alt text][figure2]